ingo/ingo.github.io/_recipes/baked_beans_with_buttered_toast.md

 ---
 author: Ingo
 category: Breakfasts
-description: This dish became a favorite of Ingo's while in London.
-Admittedly, it's very simple, but nice.
+description: These saucy baked beans served on thick buttered toast make a humble yet utterly comforting meal.
+While associated with an English breakfast, this dish became a favorite of mine while living in London.
+The beans lend themselves wonderfully to being piled on toast.
 favorite: "\u2713"
 image: baked_beans_with_buttered_toast.jpg
 size: 1 serving